aurimas13/Solutions-To-Problems/LeetCode/SQL Solutions/Replace Employee ID With The Unique Identifier/README.md

 For a time, the hospital staff may need to pull up patient details based on both the old ID and the new unique ID, especially if some departments have switched to the new system while others are still using the old one.

-By running this query, hospital staff can efficiently handle inquiries, data tracking, and management tasks during the transition phase.
+*Solution:* By running this query, hospital staff can efficiently handle inquiries, data tracking, and management tasks during the transition phase.
 For instance, when a patient comes to the hospital and gives their old patient ID, the staff can quickly cross-reference and determine their new unique ID, or verify if it's been generated yet.

 This type of merging or cross-referencing based on common identifiers is a recurring theme in many industries, especially during transitions, upgrades, or system integrations.